UnavailableDev/avans-cosmic-confrontation/README.md

 - [ ] Dynamic board size between 8-16 (always a square shape)
 - [ ] Make abilities
 - [~] Make AI @Joshua
-- [ ] Init state where the player (and AI) place their ships on the grid
+- [x] Init state where the player (and AI) place their ships on the grid
+- [x] fix AI wasting a turn?

 ## Feature request: